mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-BD-VIEW-TOGGLE.md

 ### Steps
 - Install DirectorOnPrem _(DOP)_ on this K8s cluster
 - Install OpenEBS using DOP
-- Install OpenEBS on nodes meant for storage
+- OpenEBS should be installed on nodes meant for storage
+- OpenEBS should be updated to make use of new nodes for storage

 ### Expectations
 - Users should not be able to view devices that are not meant to be consumed for storage
+- Users should be able to view devices from nodes that are included as part of OpenEBS

 ### Notes to the Reviewer
 - This is a positive test case